leonardoce/rhcsa-ipa/README.md

 ## How to add credentials to the IPA server

-This row should be where you are running vagrant and the browser:
+This row should be in the hosts file where you are running vagrant and the
+browser:

     192.168.33.10 ipaserver.example.com